mircealungu/student-projects/writing_guidelines/Solution_As_A_Rational_Process.md

-# Fake a Rational Process
+# Your Solution as a Rational Process

 In his seminal paper [A Rational Design Process](https://users.ece.utexas.edu/~perry/education/SE-Intro/fakeit.pdf), Dave Parnas argues that when describing the software architecture of a system, one should not describe the trials and tribulations